 - The management fee of 0.25% is well below the 1.00 – 1.50% charged by traditional investment managers; the first $10,000 is managed for free, which is great news for smaller-scale or beginning investors.

 - Your portfolio is invested in stocks and bonds, but also real estate, which adds an extra layer of diversification to the investment mix.

-- Ability to adjust your risk tolerance, and thereby change your portfolio allocations
+- You have the ability to adjust your risk tolerance, and thereby change your portfolio allocations is important.

-- Comprehensive tax-advantaged investing strategy is among the best available.
+- The comprehensive tax-advantaged investing strategy is among the best available.

 - If you don’t invest with Fidelity, Schwab, or TD Ameritrade, you will have to change accounts over to TD Ameritrade, and you might incur taxable expenses.
 This isn’t terribly uncommon, though; most other robo-advisors require you to transfer your funds to their platform.